vallotlab/scChIPseq/README.md

 The differential analysis and gene set enrichment analysis are quite sensitive and therefore changing even slightly the initial parameters might have a high impact on theses steps.
 Also, the correlation filtering step is based on a threshold calculated on a randomly sampled matrix, and is source of a tiny amount of randomness which might impact downstream steps.

+The config file 'annotation/MSIGdb_classes' contains the MSIG predefined classes (one per line) used in the gene set enrichment step.
+You can modify this file to add or remove MSIG classes in your analysis.
+Check the MSIG db website :http://software.broadinstitute.org/gsea/msigdb .

 The bash script 'run.sh' contains the command lines used to produce analysis and most of the figures present in the paper.
 To run the analysis for the 4 datasets in the paper first download all the matrices and bam files in the repo root.
 Then run:

 ```